SeqProFT: Sequence-only Protein Property Prediction with LoRA Finetuning: Results

 \subsection{Comparison with the State-Of-The-Art Methods}

-Tab.~\ref{tab:vssota1} and Tab.~\ref{tab:vssota2} show the comparison of our model with several state-of-the-art (SOTA) models.
-In this analysis, SeqProFT with ESM-2-650M and CM-MAH is finetuned using LoRA (r=32, alpha=32).
-The models in \cite{gligorijevi2021deepfri}, \cite{zhang2023gearnet}, \cite{zhang2023enhancing}, \cite{zhang2023systematic}, and \cite{lee2024proteininr} utilize additional protein structure data, while \cite{xu2023protst} incorporates biomedical text data.
-All other methods in the tables use only protein sequence data for model training.
-Our approach outperforms other sequence-only methods on the EC, GO-CC, Fold, HumanCell, GB1, and eSOL datasets.
-It is important to note that ESM-2 (from\cite{schmirler2023finetunetum}) is fully finetuned and Ankh\cite{elnaggar2023ankh} has 1.5 billion parameters.
+Table~\ref{tab:vssota1} shows the comparison of our model with other state-of-the-art models.
+In this analysis, our SeqProFT model is with ESM-2-650M and CM-MAH finetuned using LoRA (r=32, alpha=32).
+The models in \cite{gligorijevi2021deepfri}, \cite{zhang2023gearnet}, \cite{zhang2023enhancing}, \cite{zhang2023systematic}, \cite{zhang2024esms}, and \cite{lee2024proteininr} are not sequence-only and utilize additional protein structure information, while \cite{xu2023protst} incorporates biomedical text data as a new modality.
+All other methods use only protein sequence data for model training.
+It is important to note that ESM-2 (from~\cite{schmirler2023finetunetum, xu2023protst}) is fully finetuned.
+Our approach shows similar or better performance compared to other sequence-only models.
+In some tasks, SeqProFT shows the best performance, compared to those models with additional modalities.
+For GO-CC, SeqProFT outperforms all other models with structure information.
+For HumanCell, SeqProFT shows better performance than the model with additional text modality~\cite{xu2023protst}.
+For GB1, SeqProFT is significantly better than Ankh\cite{elnaggar2023ankh}, which has 1.5 billion parameters.

-While our method does not fully match the performance of models using additional modalities, it demonstrates significant comparability.
-This indicates that SeqProFT can be a valuable option for predicting protein properties in datasets lacking structural information and only using sequence as inputs.
-Furthermore, as shown in Fig.~\ref{fig:modelsizef}, the test set performance on many datasets continues to improve, but due to limited computational resources, we could not conduct further training.
-We believe that with extended training, SeqProFT would achieve even better results on datasets such as EC and GO-BP.
+While our method does not fully match the performance of models using additional modalities, it demonstrates reasonable comparability.
+This indicates that SeqProFT can be a valuable option for predicting protein properties in datasets lacking structural information and only using sequence as input.
+Furthermore, our systematic evaluation (Table~\ref{tab:mha-c_loraVSnolora}) shows consistent performance improvements with LoRA finetuning, and the parameter efficiency analysis demonstrates that these gains are achieved while training only 5.18\%-15.05\% of total model parameters.
+Robust performance in various tasks suggests that SeqProFT effectively balances computational efficiency and predictive accuracy for the prediction of sequence-only protein properties.